-44 See section 196.061, F.S.
+See section 196.061, F.S.

-Rental of an entire dwelling previously claimed to be a homestead for tax purposes constitutes abandonment of the dwelling as a homestead, when the property is rented for more than 30 days per calendar year for two consecutive years.
+Rental of all or substantially all of a dwelling previously claimed to be a homestead for tax purposes constitutes abandonment of the dwelling as a homestead, when the property is rented for more than 30 days per calendar year for two consecutive years.